Sign-up ends in:

 All Posts / Articles / Swing Faults & Troubleshoot /

-There are some clear reasons behind why you chunk it.
-We will go through those quickly and then move right into the best drills and ways to stop chunking your irons.
+We will go through those quickly and then, more importantly, move right into the best drills and ways to stop chunking your irons.

 How to Stop Chunking Irons (Key Takeaways)

-If you don’t have time to read through these ways to stop chunking irons, here are a few of the most important takeaways.
+If you don’t have time to read through these ways to stop chunking irons, here are a few of the most important takeaways:

 • The easiest and best way to stop chunking irons is to check your setup.
 Ball position and distance to the ball can both cause a chunk.